inbo/FIS_reports/README.md

 4. Paste the Bookdown output of your report under this folder (html files + supporting folders).

+> make sure a file named index.html is present

 5. Under the FIS_reports/Homepage folder open fisreports.Rproj file.
 Run the index.Rmd file trhough the 'Knit to gitbook' command.
 This will generate a new index.html file in the FIS_reports root folder.